lava/matplotlib-cpp/README.md

 target_include_directories(myproject PRIVATE ${PYTHON_INCLUDE_DIRS})
 target_link_libraries(myproject ${PYTHON_LIBRARIES})
 ```

+# C++11

+Currently, c++11 is required to build matplotlib-cpp.
+The last working commit that did
+not have this requirement was `717e98e752260245407c5329846f5d62605eff08`.

+Note that support for c++98 was dropped more or less accidentally, so if you have to work
+with an ancient compiler and still want to enjoy the latest additional features, I'd
+probably merge a PR that restores support.

 # Python 3

 This library supports both python2 and python3 (although the python3 support is probably far less tested,